brainhubeu/monitoring-rancher/README.md

 Server monitoring is as important as the content of your server.
 It allows you to have all the necessary information about its resources in a single view and informs you if they are going to run out before an unpleasant phone call from your boss.

+A full case-study about [**How to Set up Rancher Server Monitoring with TIG Stack?**](https://brainhub.eu/blog/rancher-server-monitoring/)

 <p align="center">
   <img src="img/server.png" title="Rancher server monitoring with TIG Stack" />
 </p>